justinbois/eqtk/doc/getting_started/quickstart.rst

 .. note::

-    Because the numerical routines of EQTK are `just-in-time compiled`_, importing EQTK may take a few seconds, as will the first call you make to ``eqtk.solve()``.
+    Because the numerical routines of EQTK are `just in time compiled <http://en.wikipedia.org/wiki/Just-in-time_compilation>`_ (JITted), importing EQTK may take a few seconds, as will the first call you make to ``eqtk.solve()``.
 Subsequent calculations will be fast.

 .. code-block:: python